I don’t remember what I wore Or who sat next to me I don’t remember who cried more And who came just to see

 I don’t remember telling you I’d be fine on my own

 The figure on the mountain knew Far higher than the eagle flew Beyond the sun and past the light Were men who crossed the sky by night.
 Soon after dusk their fires appeared Then slowly, once a course was steered Their caravan set out en masse To make its empyreal pass.

 Like beasts migrating on the plains Like swarms that form to greet the rains He found no word for the amount Of travelers he sought to count.
 A gallery would pass him by Whose outlines seemed to signify Proud emblems of a noble clan Led by an even a greater man.

 The bearing, always east to west Suggested they were on a quest Or maybe searching for a door They’d passed through in a time before.
-And so each night he danced and prayed Around the fire he had made In hope his kin might see its glow Then show him all he wished to know.
+Each night the figure danced and prayed Around the fire he had made In hope his kin might see its glow And teach him all he wished to know.

-And with the last beat from his breast Great Spirit granted this request Then drew his outline in the sky That men as he should never die
+Then with the last beat from his breast Great Spirit granted this request And drew his outline in the sky That men as he should never die

 Father Marc assumed his usual seat in the front pew of St Jude Church and unfastened his collar.
 Each evening after mass the old Jesuit liked to collect his thoughts for several minutes before extinguishing the candles and clearing the altar.
 His church had a cheery interior by day but sunset draped a grey cowl over the building which he didn’t like, entombing everyone and everything inside.
 Now peering into the shadowy recesses around him, he decided he’d turn on more lights for evening mass, even in summer.